eabdelmoneim/village-shopkeeper/README.md

-# Village Shopkeeper with OpenAI Integration
+# Village Shopkeeper with Nebula AI Integration

-An interactive 3D marketplace scene featuring a Turkish bazaar shopkeeper powered by OpenAI.
+An example interactive three.js 3D marketplace scene featuring a Turkish bazaar shopkeeper powered by [thirdweb Nebula AI](https://portal.thirdweb.com/nebula).

-## Features
+## Scene Flow & Features

+1. **Welcome Screen**
+   - Users enter their ENS name or Ethereum wallet address
+   - The system preloads the initial greeting while preparing the 3D scene

+2. **3D Medieval Village Scene**
-- 3D medieval village scene with a potion shop
+   - Immersive marketplace environment with a potion shop
-- Interactive shopkeeper character with dialog
+   - Interactive shopkeeper character with natural dialog
-- Knight player character that can move around the scene
+   - Knight player character that can move around freely
    - Colorful potion bottles on display shelves
-- Sword for sale
    - Magic crystal with glowing effects

+3. **Dynamic Sword Pricing System**
+   - Powered by a sophisticated SHOPKEEPER_SYSTEM_PROMPT in `server/controllers/aiController.js` that defines the shopkeeper's personality and pricing rules
+   - The shopkeeper uses Nebula AI via the [OpenAI chat completions API](https://portal.thirdweb.com/nebula/plugins/openai#chat-completions-api) to check the user's ERC20 token balance on contract 0x4B534D47032B356DBe5FF6F64f339B4b28A4aAC7 on Sepolia network
+   - For users with >100k tokens: Starting price of 75 gold
+   - For users with ≤100k tokens: Starting price of 25 gold
+   - The shopkeeper maintains character by never revealing the connection between token balance and pricing
+   - Other items maintain fixed prices regardless of token balance
+   - The system prompt ensures consistent character behavior and strict adherence to pricing rules

+4. **Interactive Negotiation**
+   - Natural conversation flow with the Turkish bazaar merchant
+   - Real-time token balance checks during price negotiations
+   - Shopkeeper maintains consistent character and pricing rules
+   - Users can haggle, ask about items, or inquire about the sword's history

+5. **Buy and Sell System**
-- Buy and sell system with currency
+   - Currency-based trading system
+   - Dynamic pricing based on user's token holdings
+   - Multiple items available for purchase
+   - Natural negotiation flow with the shopkeeper

 ## Updated Architecture